 - Medical conditions also add up to the occurrence of stye e.g. diabetes

 - Things that would cause you to rub your eye consecutively.

 A stye could flare-up again after healing.
 Make sure to follow guidelines and procedures to prevent it from reappearing.

 Home Treatment For Stye

 It is imperative to not touch and pop the stye as the pus might get in contact with your pupils and cause serious eye problems.
-Doctors advise to just let it be as it will gradually get smaller during the treatment process.
+Eye doctors advise to just let it be as it will gradually get smaller during the eye laser treatment process.